Cat activists urge Orlando hotels to keep feral cats

 Animal-rights activists argue that even relocating cats can be inhumane because it alienates them from familiar territory and a food source they have come to trust.
 Feral cats cannot be adopted as house pets because they are not accustomed to dealing with people.

 According to Orange County Animal Services, which paid a visit to the hotels on Thursday, none of Universal's cats have arrived at its shelters.
 The animal-services officer who visited the hotels reported that Universal had decided to give the cats' caretakers a chance to relocate them, with a deadline of next Wednesday.
-But Universal has since removed the deadline, the county agency said.
+But Universal has since removed the deadline, the county agency said."I feel sick," Shari Bambino wrote on the hotels' Facebook page.
+"My family and I chose your property for a recent vacation specifically because of the way you modeled good world citizenship by caring for these cats … We had planned to return for another visit this summer.
+I will be watching and hoping for good news."

 Kat Kennedy, a spokeswoman for Orange County Animal Services, said the agency has notified a volunteer organization that helps establish and care for feral-cat colonies and is working to coordinate the various groups interested in resolving the situation.